 While it’s always important to be open to the countless daily, casual encounters, I find that getting involved with my community and contributing my skills is a great way to multiply those encounters and make more connections.
 From those connections, people remember me and call me for my notarial services.

-For instance, I volunteer for hospice clients in my town, and the hospice hires me as a Notary for administrative work in their office.
-The families remember me long after Grandma is gone and ask to hire me later.
+For instance, I volunteer with hospice clients in my town, and the hospice hires me as a Notary to handle administrative work in their office.
+The families remember me long after Grandma is gone and ask me to come back later.
 I am also on the board of directors for a senior advocacy organization, and that office refers clients to me who need mobile Notary services.

 Tip 4: Stay in touch with people

-I have found staying in touch with people in my network has helped me grow my business rather than constantly chasing new clients.
-Strengthening weak ties and nurturing my current circle of family and friends reminds them about my Notary services.
-It also encourages them to refer me to other people they know outside my network, which in turn expands my reach.
-Sometimes I can even ask if someone in my circle can introduce me to a potential new contact that they know.
+I have found that staying in touch with people in my network has helped me grow my business rather than constantly chasing new clients.
+Strengthening weak ties and nurturing my current circle of family and friends reminds them of my Notary services.
+It also encourages them to refer me to others outside my network, which, in turn, expands my reach.
+Sometimes I can even ask someone in my circle to introduce me to a potential new contact they know.

 Some examples of staying in touch include the following:

 • Reaching out to friends and acquaintances you haven't spoken to in some time.
-Refresh the relationship even if just virtual, Lead with reconnecting, if an opportunity comes of it later, that is great.
+Refresh the relationship, even if just virtual.
+Lead with reconnecting; if an opportunity arises later, that is great.

 • Let friends and acquaintances know you are thinking of them and asking how they are doing.

 • Show an interest in the activities of people in your network.
-I might buy a ticket to an event, donate directly to a contact's organization, or send a note of congratulations or support, depending on what is appropriate.
+I might buy a ticket to an event, donate directly to a contact's organization, or send a note of congratulations or support, depending on the situation.

 • I send thank-you notes to clients to show appreciation for allowing me to serve them.